Living History With Kids in Williamsburg

 Within a few square miles, Williamsburg offers up a “historic triangle:” the first successful English colony in North America, the battlefield where we won the Revolution and the town that was Virginia’s capital until 1780.

 We wondered if it would be too much education for our 7YO’s summer vacation.
-But we interspersed the history lessons with some modern playtime.
-The sites are so well done and interactive, it was the best possible way to introduce these key moments in our history; she was quite hooked.
-Here are our thoughts on a family vaction to Williamsburg, Yorktown and Jamestown.
+But we interspersed the historic points of interest with some modern playtime (click the link up top).
+But the truth is these sites are so well done and interactive, it’s the best possible way to introduce these key moments in our history to kids; she was quite hooked.
+Here are our thoughts on a family vaction to historic Williamsburg, Yorktown and Jamestown.

 We’d gotten lukewarm feedback on Williamsburg* from a few friends before leaving.
 But we enjoyed it and got a lot out of it.
 Here’s what I think made a difference for us: